dynamic-calm/mokv/README.md

 - Interceptors: `gRPC` Interceptors are used to handle:

   - Logging: Each incoming request is logged for monitoring.
-  - Authentication: Authenticates clients using `TLS` client certificates.
-The certificate's Common Name (`CN`) is extracted and used as the subject for authorization (see below).
-This is handled in the `authenticate` function in [`internal/server/server.go`](internal/server/server.go).

-- Authorization (`Casbin`): The [`internal/auth/auth.go`](internal/auth/auth.go) enforces access control.
-Casbin determines if the authenticated user (identified by the `CN`) has permission to perform an action ("produce" for writes, "consume" for reads).

 - Client-Side Load Balancing (Name Resolution and Picker): `mökv` uses client-side load balancing.